TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 It is intended for acting as part of another application, rather than being directly accessed by end-users.

-When extracted, the embedded distribution is (almost) fully isolated from the user's system, including environment variables, system registry settings, and installed packages.
+When extracted, the embedded distribution is (almost) fully isolated kutoka the user's system, including environment variables, system registry settings, and installed packages.
 The standard library is included as pre-compiled and optimized ``.pyc`` files in a ZIP, and ``python3.dll``, ``python37.dll``,